holy-8/cool_char_lang/reference/documentation.md

 Sets the value to the popped cell's value.

 If parameter is `_`, does not create any variable, simply popping the top cell.

+If stack is currently empty, will result in an error.

 ### Usage example
 Code: